Artist in Residence

-Co-Curating Honor The Earth’s: The Art of Indigenous Resistance, celebrating 35 years of, founded by Winona LaDuke to create awareness and support for Native environmental issues and to develop needed financial and political resources for the survival of sustainable Native communities.
+Co-Curator of Honor The Earth: The Art of Indigenous Resistance, founded by Winona LaDuke to create awareness and support for Native environmental issues and to develop needed financial and political resources for the survival of sustainable Native communities.

 Guadalupe Rosales | Instagram

 Guadalupe Rosales is a visual artist whose work utilizes marginalized histories and personal experiences – memory, trauma and nostalgia.
 She is currently working on a project dealing with the Los Angeles party crew and rave scene in the ’90s that will be exhibited in 2017 at PSSST, an artist-run not-for-profit space located in Boyle Heights.